usnistgov/FIPS201/_Appendix/glossary.md

 biometric samples at any stage of processing.
 This information
 can be in terms of raw or compressed pixels or in terms of some characteristic (e.g., patterns). [[ISO2382-37]](references.md#ref-ISO/IEC-2382-37)

+Biometric Verification
+: Process of confirming a biometric claim through biometric comparison.

+Biometric Verification Decision
+: A determination of whether biometric probe(s) and biometric reference(s) have the same biometric source based on comparison score(s) during a verification transaction. [[ISO2382-37]](references.md#ref-ISO/IEC-2382-37)

 Capture
 : Series of actions undertaken to affect a biometric capture. [[ISO2382-37]](references.md#ref-ISO/IEC-2382-37)